python/cpython/Doc/c-api/init.rst

    See also the :func:`sys.setprofile` function.

-   The caller must have an active :term:`thread state`.
+   The caller must have an :term:`attached thread state`.

 .. c:function:: void PyEval_SetProfileAllThreads(Py_tracefunc func, PyObject *obj)

    Like :c:func:`PyEval_SetProfile` but sets the profile function in all running threads belonging to the current interpreter instead of the setting it only on the current thread.

-   The caller must have an active :term:`thread state`.
+   The caller must have an :term:`attached thread state`.

    As :c:func:`PyEval_SetProfile`, this function ignores any exceptions raised while setting the profile functions in all threads.